provocon/coremedia-build-docker/README.md

-Examples for builds with [Forgejo Actions][forgejo], [GitLab CI][gitlabci] and [GitHub Actions][actions] will need the additional files in `examples/workspace-configuration` and a personal `npmrc` needs to be created through `npm-registry-login.sh`.
+Examples for builds with [Forgejo Actions][forgejo], [GitLab CI][gitlabci] and [GitHub Actions][actions] will need the additional files in `examples/workspace-configuration` and a personal Token für pnpm login needs to be created, e.g. through `npm-registry-login.sh`.

 Perhaps you still need to mind some parameters when building CoreMedia Content Cloud, e.g.